 It sits on michamvi beach.
 Now, the first time I saw this restaurant I felt like I was in a fairy tale film.
 To be honest, I have never seen anything like it.
 If the tide is high, it gets surrounded by water.

 Safari Blue-Kwale Island

 Zanzibar locals refer to a tour to the Kwale Island as safari blue.
 The highlights include, Sailing on a canoe used by the local fishermen,exploring Kwale Island, snorkeling, feasting on fresh grilled sea-food.

 Prison Island & Freddie Mercury Bar

-On our last day , I met two lovely ladies from Belgium, Nadia and Lies.
-Her name is actually pronounced as Liz but written as Lies.
-Reminds me of my buddy called Mwongo.
+On our last day, I met two lovely ladies from Belgium, Nadia, and Lies.
+Her name is pronounced as Liz but written as Lies.
+Reminds me of my friend called Mwongo.
 Tell me how I’m supposed to buy anything these two tell me.
 How I’m supposed to argue that I believe something I heard from LIES and MWONGO.
 Oh!
 Come on.
 I also met this gorgeous lady from Amsterdam called Janneke.
 Zanzibar was her pit stop to the Victoria falls in Zambia.
 I hope she went bungee jumping.
-Nadia, Lies and Janneke, if you are reading this, it was really nice to meet you.
+Nadia, Lies and Janneke, if you are reading this, it was nice to meet you.

 I am obsessed with seeing new places, experiencing day to day activities of the new environments and interacting with the locals.
 Dar es Salaam and Zanzibar were amazing.
 Have any of you visited before?
 Did I miss any exciting places in both regions that you would recommend to anyone planning to visit?